Annuitize

 where J(1)=1.
 The fourth and last new column gives the present value denoted by A(t) of the stream of annuity benefits to be received as of the beginning of t discounted in future years for expected inflation and the RDR:

 where g is the annual annuity benefit in nominal terms at the beginning of each year, including the first year.
 Suppose the initial value of the assets before the purchase of the annuity is set equal to 100.
-The value of V(1) is then the percentage of initial asset value that is not annuitized, and g is the percentage that is annuitized of the annual percentage payout rate of the annuity.
+The value of V(1) is then the percentage of initial asset value that is not annuitized, and g is the annual annuity payout as a percentage of initial asset value.
 The value of the disbursement, C(t), and portfolio value, V(t), are then expressed as percentages of initial asset value.
-PV() is the Excel function that calculates the present value of the stream of g received at the beginning of each of T-t+1 years, including the first year, discounted at an annual rate of (1+j^)(1+m)-1 for each year in the future to account for expected inflation and the RDR.
+PV() is the Excel function that calculates the present value of the stream of g received at the beginning of each of T-t+1 years, including the first year, discounted at an annual rate of (1+j^)*(1+m)-1 for each year in the future to account for expected inflation and the RDR.
 To add the annuity benefit to the portfolio each year the relation for V(t+1) is rewritten to be:

 To add the values of the stream of annuity benefits to the value of the portfolio when determining the limit on the disbursement at t, the relation for C*(t) is rewritten to be: